aryanm2003/GPT_Chatbot/README.md

   streamlit run src/main.py
 ```

-3.Your chatbot will be published at the local host.
+3. Your chatbot will be published at the local host.

 ### Usage
 - After running the above command, a local URL will be provided in the terminal.